 Camryn moaned, feeling disoriented.
 Still strapped in her seatbelt, her body hung limp.
 Pain resonated from her forehead.
 She reached up, checking for gashes and bumps, but found nothing.

 Her younger brother moaned in the seat next to her.
 Hoping he wasn’t injured, she called his name.
 “Toby?”

 “My elbow hurts.”

-“Help me.
+“Then help me.
 Push with your legs.”

 With his help, she directed him out the window.
 Once on solid ground, she supported her brother’s limping body and led him away from the car.
 The rain poured onto them, and their clothes were soaked.
-She could still smell gasoline.
-But because it was so dark outside, she really couldn’t see what kind of condition the car was in or even navigate where they were.
+She could still smell gasoline, but because it was so dark outside, she really couldn’t see what kind of condition the car was in or even navigate where they were.

 “Are Mom and Dad ok?”
 Toby asked.